threefoldtech/info_grid/labs/docs/documentation/farmers/advanced_networking_toc/web_gateway/web_gateway_digital_ocean.md

 This guide provides step-by-step instructions for setting up a ThreeFold Web Gateway on Digital Ocean.
 A web gateway enables 3Nodes without public IPv4 addresses to provide publicly accessible services by bridging them with the public IPv4 internet.

-**Key Use Case**: Farmers with IPv4 addresses can provide gateway services, allowing users to deploy workloads on 3Nodes without expensive public IPv4 addresses while still making them accessible from the public internet.
+**Key Use Case**: Farmers with public IPv4 addresses can provide gateway services, allowing users to deploy workloads on 3Nodes without expensive public IPv4 addresses while still making them accessible from the public internet.

 > 📖 **For architectural details and concepts**, see the [Web Gateway Architecture](./web_gateway_architecture) guide.